anubhav9369/anubhav9369/README.md

 ### who am i?

-i'm a data science grad student from VIT Chennai who got hooked on machine learning and never looked back. i like building systems that actually *do* something — not just notebooks that run once and get abandoned.
+i'm a data science grad student who got hooked on machine learning, deep learning, GenAI and never looked back. i like building systems that actually *do* something — not just notebooks that run once and get abandoned.

 right now i'm deep into **LLMs, RAG pipelines, and making AI explainable** to people who aren't AI researchers. i believe the best model is the one someone actually understands and trusts.